 - arrange the almonds, walnuts, and brazil nuts in a single layer on a baking sheet. bake them in the oven until they get toasted and fragrant, about 10 minutes.

 - coarsely chop the toasted nuts and the peanuts, and put them all in the prepared bowl. add the cereal, flaxseed meal, and dried blueberries and mix it all together.

-- put the honey and brown rice syrup in a medium saucepan. clip on a candy thermometer and heat the mixture over medium-high heat until it reaches 260°f. quickly add the vanilla, then pour the mixture over the nut mixture and stir to combine.
+- put the honey and brown rice syrup in a medium saucepan. clip on a candy thermometer and heat the mixture over medium-high heat until it reaches 260°f. quickly add the vanilla and salt, then pour the mixture over the nut mixture and stir to combine.

 - pour the mixture into the prepared baking pan. using the greased bottom of a measuring cup, press the mixture into the pan so that it is even. let the pan sit at room temperature for about 20 minutes.